ZhangLeUestc/VideoReid-TPAMI2020/README.md

 ## Requirements
 - [python 3.6](We recommend to use Anaconda, since many python libs like numpy and sklearn are needed in our code.)
-We use the MTCNN to first detect and align the faces.
-We used two customized layers which may not be included in the official caffe.
 - [PyTorch and torchvision](https://pytorch.org/) (we run the code under version 0.4.0, maybe versions >=1.0 also work.)
 - [metric-learn 0.3.0](https://pypi.org/project/metric-learn/0.3.0/)